Make the MongoDB docs better! We value your opinion. Share your feedback for a chance to win $100.

 If the localField is an array, you can match the array elements against a scalar foreignField without an $unwind stage.

-The following aggregation operation joins documents in the classes collection with the members collection, matching on the enrollmentlist field to the name field:
+The following aggregation operation joins the movies collection with the users collection, matching the cast array field from movies against the scalar name field from users:

 {